 Chair's Letter

 Welcome to the Department of Dermatology at the University of Colorado School of Medicine.
-We are an integrated department that spans the Anschutz Medical Campus, providing care at UCHealthChildren's Hospital Colorado, and Rocky Mountain Regional VA Medical Center.
-We also care for patients at Denver Health Medical Center, Colorado's primary safety-net institution.
+We are an integrated department that spans the Anschutz Medical Campus, providing care at UCHealth, Children's Hospital Colorado, the Rocky Mountain Regional VA Medical Center and Denver Health Medical Center.
 We pride ourselves on being an internationally renowned program that provides comprehensive resources for the diagnosis and treatment of diseases and conditions of the skin.
 Our mission is to lead collaborative innovation in the understanding and treatment of dermatologic disease through excellence in patient care, education, research, and community engagement.

 Education: Our education programs include medical students, residents, and fellows.
 We offer a three-year ACGME-accredited residency (up to 6 slots per year), a one-year ACGME-accredited micrographic surgery and dermatologic oncology fellowship, and a one-year pediatric ACGME-accredited fellowship.
 The residency is an integrated program that utilizes all four clinical sites.
-For residents interested in research training in the context of their dermatology residency, we offer a 2+2 program with two years of traditional residency, followed by two years of research training supported by our T-32 NIH training grant.
+Starting in 2025, for residents interested in research training in the context of their dermatology residency, we offer a 2+2 program with two years of traditional residency, followed by two years of research training supported by our T-32 NIH training grant.
 We also offer fellowships in dermatology research.
 Graduates of our training programs have become academic and community leaders both regionally and nationally.

 Our goal is to provide world-class clinical care in an environment where discovery informs clinical practice and education.
 Thank you for visiting our website and learning about us.
 For more information, please contact us here.